GusBTB/GusBTB/README.md

 Developing web apps at quattroD, using a lot of Autodesk APIs.

-Languages:
-- JavaScript/Typescript, Python and Dart.

-Front-End:
-- React and Flutter.

-Back-End:
-- NodeJS, Express, TypeOrm, Jest, Docker, Django and APScheduler.

-Others:
-- Advanced English, Scrum and Figma (UI).
+JavaScript/Typescript, Python, Dart and a bit of C# and PHP.

 <!---
 GusBTB/GusBTB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.